nandhana-dev/voicecook/README.md

 ---

 ## 📜 License & Ownership

-Copyright © 2025 Nandhana.
+© 2025 Nandhana.
+All rights reserved.
+This project, including all source code, assets, and documentation, is my original work.
+Unauthorized copying, distribution, or reuse is prohibited.
-This project is my personal work — please contact me before reusing or republishing any part of this code or app.
+Please reach out to: ✉️ nandhanaprabhar231@gmail.com  before republishing or using any part of this project.

+---
+## 📌 Notes

+- This project is developed solely by me, Nandhana.
+- For personal use, learning, and review only.
+- Please do **not** redistribute, modify, or reuse any part of this project without my explicit permission.
+- If you want to collaborate or discuss usage rights, feel free to contact me at [your email].

 ---